Written by Mal Webb

 In and out of sync, but as the notes get more remote

-The beat speeds up until you hear that wobble as a note of it's
+The beat speeds up until you hear that wobble as a note of its own

 KNOWSY: